jharner/RXLisp/README.md

 integration will be needed for the different platforms.
 Fortunately, I am currently investigating a general framework for this for R.

+--- Added by Jun Tan

+A version of xlisp with added option to be built as a shared library is included here under xlisp folder.

+Once libxlisp.so is built, copy it to appropriate directory and/or set environment variable LD_LIBRARY_PATH so that it can be found by dynamic loader.

+Then install RXLisp by running command: R CMD INSTALL RXLisp (This step is not verified yet as there were compilation errors

+--- End

 To install this software, you will need to apply the necessary changes to XLisp-Stat and build that as a shared library.
 The new files are located in the xlisp/ directory.
 There is a script in the xlisp/ directory